MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/standard-activities/initialize-data.md

 ### Published Data

- Each parameter that you configured is available as published data to the other activities in the runbook while the runbook is running.
+ Each parameter that you've configured is available as published data to the other activities in the runbook while the runbook is running.
 To pass data back to the invoking runbook, use the [Return Data](return-data.md) activity.

-## Next steps
+## Related content

  - [Invoke Runbook](invoke-runbook.md).
  - [Return Data](return-data.md).